 Now this is a vital issue, especially for physically remote offices that are hard to keep an eye on.
 Just as it is important for the information to reach all the way down to the bottom of the hierarchy, it is also crucial for it to go back up as well.

-Most large companies struggle with this, even within the same building, and it gets exponentially crazier as the number of offices grows, especially if they are located further away.
-Depending on the type of data you want to get to, choose something from the tools discussed below.
+Most large companies struggle with this, even within the same building, and it gets exponentially messier as the number of offices grows, especially if they are located further away.
+Depending on the type of data you want to get to, you can resolve this issue by using one of the tools below.

-Turbine is a web-based tool that replaces almost all the paperwork in offices, sorts them beautifully, andlets you access and manage them more efficiently.
-It provides all the information about purchase orders, employee expenses, and even lets you know who is absent from work and why.
-It can also be used via a smartphone app, which is quite handy when on vacation or a business trip.
-Needless to say how eco-friendly this tool is.
+Turbine is a web-based tool that replaces almost all the paperwork in offices.
+It provides all the information about purchase orders, employee expenses, and even lets you know who’s absent from work and why.
+It can also be used via a smartphone app, which is quite handy when you’re on a business trip.

-WorkPuls is a time and project tracking tool that automatically tracks which task or activity is each employee working on, how much time did each task or activity require, as well as how different apps and websites were used, to give you a detailed overview of project workflow.
+Workpuls is a time and project tracking tool which automatically tracks on which project each employee is working on, how much time did each task require, as well as how different apps and websites were used.
 Besides, you can see who is actively working in real time, in which program or website, and for how long.
-It also shows the daily, weekly (or any period of time) data for each employee, team, or a certain software app, which is useful for creating productivity reports and spotting trends, or identifying the source of problems when it comes to underperformance in certain branch(es).
-Additionally, it can capture random screenshots if that’s your thing, or serve as a tool for tracking attendance and calculating the payroll.
-Moreover, you can also use WorkPuls as a remote employee time tracking and remote employee monitoring software.
+It also shows the data for each employee or team, which is useful for creating productivity reports and spotting trends, or identifying the source of problems when it comes to underperformance in certain branch(es).
+Additionally, it can capture random screenshots, if that’s your thing, or serve as a tool for tracking attendance and calculating the payroll.
+Moreover, you can also use Workpuls as a remote employee time tracking and remote employee monitoring software.

-15Five can help if you want to know what the vibe is like across branch offices.
-It is designed so that employees can provide feedback by answering the questions on anything from personal productivity to the team morale in approximately 15 minutes, which can then be read and answered by managers (or you) in no more than five.
+15Five is a performance management software.
+Through it employees can provide feedback by answering the questions on anything from personal productivity to the team morale in approximately 15 minutes, which can then be read and answered by managers in no more than five.
 The best thing is that the reports can be submitted to anyone in upper level management, so that really important issues can receive the needed attention and reaction within a reasonable time.
 It can also be used by HR, to give appraisals or gain better insights into office matters, and consequently reduce employee turnover.